-Getting kids to practice their musical instrument can be a struggle.
+Getting kids to practice their musical instrument can be a struggle, whether they’re getting musical homework from a teacher working out of their apartment or from the best music school Toronto has ever seen.
 While some kids pick up their instrument without having to be told, others need constant reminding.
 Some parents resort to bribes and threats of taking away screen time or not signing up for lessons anymore.
 But bribing and nagging children to practice would only make the activity feel like a chore.
 This doesn’t have to be the case with you and your children.

 If you have a young musician learning to play their first electric guitar, piano, ukulele or any other instrument, read on for the tips and techniques that can help you encourage your children to practice and make practice sessions fun and something they will look forward to.